apache/beam/website/www/site/content/en/blog/using-beam-for-llm-based-solutions.md

 ### Example Interactions

 Once the platform is deployed in a GCP project, a simple way to interact with the services is through the use of a web client, curl is a good example.
-Also, since the endpoints are authenticated, a client needs to include its credentials in the request header to have it access granted.
+Also, since the endpoints are authenticated, a client needs to include its credentials in the request header to have its access granted.

 Here is an example of an interaction for content ingestion: